ricardodantas/post-tweet-to-mastodon/README.md

 ## How it works

+Once you settle the environment variables with your Mastodon and Twitter credentials:

 1. The script will run every five minutes (thanks to Github Actions) and fetch the latest tweet from your account;
 2. Then it will check if it is a retweet or a reply to someone;
 3. If the tweet is neither of those it will automaticaly post to your Mastodon account;